MilaTost/ExpEvo_with_replicated_selection/README.md

 The *Generate Pileup*,*SNP calling* and *Filtering for quality parameters* were run for all sequencing runs together.
 The *Filtering for quality parameters* was changed a lot and differed from the GB-eaSy pipline introduced by [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy).
 The  *Generate Pileup*,*SNP calling* and *Filtering for quality parameters* steps were conducted by the `Pileup_SNP_calling_Filtering.bash` script.

 ## Filtering
-After the VCF file was created with the GB-eaSy pipeline from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy) and filtered for some quality parameters we did some additional filtering in R.
+After the VCF file was created with the GB-eaSy pipeline from [Wickland et al. 2013](https://github.com/dpwickland/GB-eaSy) and filtered for some quality parameters we did some additional filtering in R. All  listed *Filterung* steps were conducted by the `Filtering_for_coverage_average_RD_missingness.R` script.
+The Rscript contains the *Filtering* functions for the following filtering steps.
-### The filtering steps included:
+### The filtering steps:
 - Filtering for individual samples with low coverage
 - Filtering for read depth per sample
 - Filtering for missingness
 - Removal of non-diallelic and non-polymorphic markers
+<br /> <br />
+The Rscript generates a new filter VCF file, when all filtering steps are passed.
+The script additionally contains functions which calculate the  filtering parameters per marker, so that these can be plotted or checked, if needed.
+Furthermore the script also creates plots with the quality parameters **total read depth**, **mapping quality**, and **phred-scaled quality** before and after filtering.
+This plot is created with a plotting function from the `vcfR` package from [Knaus and Grünwald 2018]

 ### Loading of required packages and the VCF file:
 Most of the function come from the `vcfR` package from [Knaus and Grünwald 2018](https://github.com/knausb/vcfR#:~:text=VcfR%20is%20an%20R%20package%20intended%20to%20allow,rapidly%20read%20from%20and%20write%20to%20VCF%20files.).
 The <vcfR> package from [Knaus and Grünwald 2018] works with S4 objects, therefore the syntax is quite different from "normal" R jargon.
 Most calculations and filtering steps over the entire set of markers were run by using the `mclapply()` function from the `parallel` package.
-We observed that the <mclapply()> function was extremly fast and efficient.
+We observed that the `mclapply()` function was extremly fast and efficient.
 ```{r}
 library(stringr)
 library(data.table)